Donaim/miseq-workflow-pres/slides.md

 <!--
 Finding tiny amounts of viral DNA is one challenge that is particularly clear to me.

 The numbers show why it so impressive.
 Infected cells are one in 75,000.
 The viral genome is thousands of times smaller than the human genome.
-That's why PCR is essential - it takes those rare viral sequences and amplifies them millions of times over, making them abundant enough to sequence.
 -->

 ---